dwagon/pydominion/README.md

   --numplayers NUMPLAYERS
                         How many players
+  --card INITCARDS      Include card in lineup
+  --event EVENTCARDS    Include event
+  --numevents NUMEVENTS
-  --card INITCARDS      Include card in lineup --cardset CARDSET     File containing list of cards to use --cardbase CARDBASE   Include only cards from the specified base --cardpath CARDPATH   Where to find card definitions
+                        Number of events to use --cardset CARDSET     File containing list of cards to use --cardbase CARDBASE   Include only cards from the specified base --cardpath CARDPATH   Where to find card definitions